arangodb/docs/3.6/oasis/access-control.md

 ### How to view, edit or remove role bindings of a policy

-1. Decide whether you want to edit the policy of the organization or of a project or deployment and navigate the resource's _Policy_ tab.
+Decide whether you want to edit the policy of the organization or of a project or deployment and navigate the resource's _Policy_ tab.
 - **Organization**: Click on _Access Control_ in the main navigation, then click on the _Policy_ tab.
 - **Project**: Click on the desired project in the main navigation, then click on the _Policy_ tab.
 - **Deployment**: Click on the desired project in the main navigation, then on the title or _view_ button of the desired deployment and finally click on the _Policy_ tab.

-2. Click on the _Trash bin_ icon in the _Actions_ column to delete a role binding.
+To delete a role binding, click on the _Trash bin_ icon in the _Actions_ column.

 {% hint 'info' %}
 Currently, you cannot edit a role binding, you can only delete it.